LWFlouisa/AutoSynth/README.md

 # AutoSynth
 A test to see if Random and Vortex based automation works for non machine learning tasks.
 Note that these tones are quarter tones built off of Bb Pentatonic Sakura.

+## An Overview Of Musical Modes
+An overview of the different musical scales and modes can be found here: [Musical Modes](https://en.wikipedia.org/wiki/Mode_(music))

+Here the principle is applied for modes of Vortex in C major.
+But detuned down a quarter tone.

 ## Creating Adaptational rulesets.

 ~~~